DevCycleHQ/devcycle-docs/docs/sdk/server-side-sdks/java-cloud/java-cloud-usage.md

     }
 };

-// Set the logger in the options before creating the DVCLocalClient DVCCloudOptions options = DVCCloudOptions.builder().customLogger(loggingWrapper).build();
+// Set the logger in the options before creating the DevCycleCloudClient DevCycleCloudOptions options = DevCycleCloudOptions.builder().customLogger(loggingWrapper).build();
 ```